Amy Casey Cooks

 corn, cheese, onion, mayo, spices, cilantro, tomatoes.

-• Canned Rotel tomatoes ~ The blend of diced tomatoes and green chilies adds the right zip to the dip.
+• Rotel tomatoes - The blend of diced tomatoes and green chilies adds the right zip to the dip.
 If the Rotel brand isn't available, substitute another canned tomato/green chili blend.

 With just a few steps, this hot corn dip recipe is easy to make.
 This is a brief overview of the recipe.
 Scroll to the recipe card for full instructions.